 It is the conceit of every generation that they are the ‘first’ to experience or develop some new understanding of life; and also the arrogance of most that in their 1-15 years of adult life they know all they need to know, and 5,000 years of human history have little or nothing to teach them about how to live a good life.
 Ms. Eve Fairbanks’ generation is no different.

-people see the online universe (and in a way, most of their social
+one where young people see the online universe (and in a way, most of their

 consequences nor shame, and where concerns about protecting your reputation are